Doris Francis

+Domestic career

+She made her List A debut for Dominica against Trinidad and Tobago on 20 May 1996 in Caribbean Women's Cricket Federation Championships.
+Later she List A debut for Saint Lucia against Jamaica on 20 June 2003.

+She also featured for New York Warriors and Tristate Lynx in 2010 and 2013 respectively in US Open Women’s T20 cricket.

+International career

+Career in West Indies

-Francis only took up cricket at the age of 25.
-Francis made her international debut in March 2003, in a One Day International (ODI) series against Sri Lanka.
-Later in the year, she also featured in the 2003 IWCC Trophy, where the West Indies finished runner-up to Ireland to qualify for the 2005 World Cup.
-In 2004, Francis represented the West Indies in ODI series against India and Pakistan, also playing a single Test match against the latter team.
-In the second innings of the Test, she made 46* from ninth in the batting order, putting on 105 runs for the eighth wicket with Jacqueline Robinson.
+Francis made her One Day International (ODI) debut on 13 March 2003, in a series against Sri Lanka.
+Later in the year, she also featured in the 2003 IWCC Trophy.
+She made her Test debut against Pakistan on 15 March 2004.
+In the second innings of the Test, she made unbeaten 46 from ninth in the batting order, putting on 105 runs for the eighth wicket with Jacqueline Robinson.

+Career in United States

-Overall, Francis played 17 ODIs for the West Indies, taking 13 wickets.
-She continued playing cricket after moving to the United States, and made her debut for the US national team at the 2009 Americas Championship.
+She continued playing cricket after moving to the United States, and made her debut for the US national team at the 2009 ICC Women's Americas Championship.
 She was one of three former West Indies internationals in the side, the others being Candacy Atkins and Roselyn Emmanuel.
 In the first match of the tournament, against Brazil, Francis took 2/9 and scored 10*, for which she was named player of the match.
-She returned for the tournament's 2010 edition, taking 3/16 in one game against Canada.
-Francis made her final international appearances at the 2011 World Cup Qualifier, where she was appointed team captain.
-Aged 42, she took two wickets from six matches (against South Africa and Zimbabwe), and made 68 runs, with a highest of 23 against Bangladesh.
+She returned for the tournament's 2010 ICC Women's Americas Championship, taking 3/16 against Canada.

+In 2011, she won the best bowler and Most Valuable Player (MVP) award in USACA Women's tournament.
+In the following year she appointed as captain of United States women's cricket team in 2011 Women's Cricket World Cup Qualifier.
+She made her international (List A) debut for United States against South Africa on 15 November 2011 in that tournament.
+Francis made her final international appearances at the 2011 World Cup Qualifier.